Skip to Content

 4. Eat ALL the Food

-Avocado toast with poached egg on top at one of the best cafes in Woodstock.
+Avocado toast with poached egg on top at one of the best cafes in the area and eating here is definitely one of the top things to do in Woodstock NY.

 Contrary to what you might think, one of the best things to do in Woodstock NY is eat ALL the food.
 Because, trust me, the foodie scene really is that good.